 A total of 2,077 people were listed as alters, 1,800 of whom were sampled for name interpreter questions.
-Table 2 summarizes the characteristics of Latine STEM students' social networks.
+Table 2 summarizes the characteristics of Latine STEM students' social networks as reported by the students themselves.

 Table 2.
 Network Characteristics